fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Nullability obliviousness is a concept that C# 8.0 has.
 A null-oblivious type is one that no assumptions can be made about.
 Once assigned to a nullable or non-nullable variable, it is treated as if it is nullable or non-nullable, respectively.

-**F# will not have this concept.
+**F# may not have this concept.
 Reference types we cannot determine to be non-nullable will be assumed to be nullable.**

-This is slightly controversial, because we are making an assumption about code that we do not really know about:
+This is controversial, because we are making an assumption about code that we do not really know about:

 * The code could not be handling `null` at all, and thus could either produce a `NullReferenceException` or produce a value that is nullable
 * The code could be handling `null` just fine, and could pass back a reference type that can never be `null`
 * We have no way to tell if any of the previous two points are true

+In practice, this could mean emitting thousands of warnings for a single project.
+Although emitting warnings for unsafe null usage is a feature, if the number of warnings gets too high, people will find it invasive.

 To remain "true" to the original code, we could conceivably introduce null obliviousness and thus treat the value coming out of a component as either nullable or non-nullable, depending on how we assign it.

 However, this is not actually possible in F#, because the majority of F# code uses type inference to infer a type.
 Null obliviousness would require explicit type annotations to work as we intend it!
 Failing the propagation of a null-oblivous type through type inference (see [Type Inferece](FS-1060-nullabl-reference-types.md#type-inference)), we must assume nullability to remain safe. (**NOTE:** this is also under discussion for C# with `var x = ...`).

 Additionally, treating all components we cannot guarantee as non-nullable as nullable is, we feel, "in the spirit of F#", which mandates safety and non-nullness wherever possible.
+This point may well be revisited if early usage indicates that lack of null obliviousness is too invasive.

 #### Marking methods as handling null

 There will be several attributes C# 8.0 code can emit:

 * `[NotNullWhenTrue]` - Indicates a method handles `null` if the result is `true`, e.g., a `TryGetValue` call.
-* `[NotNullWhenFalse]` - Indicates a method handles `null` fi the result is `false`, e.g., a `string.IsNullOrEmpty` call.
+* `[NotNullWhenFalse]` - Indicates a method handles `null` if the result is `false`, e.g., a `string.IsNullOrEmpty` call.
 * `[EnsuresNotNull]` - Indicates that the program cannot continue if a value is `null`, for example, a `ThrowIfNull` call.
 * `[AssertsTrue]` and `[AssertsFalse]` - Used in assertion cases where `null` is concerned.